15 Environmentally Sustainable Cryptocurrencies To Invest In Right Now

 9. MetaHash (MHC)

 This decentralized, open-source cryptocurrency runs on Blockchain 4.0 and claims a validation rate of fewer than three seconds per transaction.
+In its 2021 results report, MetaHash said it plans to implement smart tokens and bridges in a larger release of tools.

 10. Nano (NANO)